dymodi/dymodi.github.io/Blog/For-Students/Steps-Towards-a-Paper.md

 ### 3. Study and Design

 * How to do literature review?
+  * A detailed guide can be find here: [How to do a Literature Survey](https://yi-ding.me/assets/files/Literature-Survey-2025.pdf).
   * For each related topic, prepare a survey to learn about this field and prepare the Related Works of the paper.
 * How to do prelimanry experiments?
   * Prepare data to have a whole image of the data and problem.